 #3: Find a Job

 Becoming an adjuster doesn’t make sense unless there is work to do.
+Thankfully, there has been no shortage of insurance claims over the past few years.
+And where there are claims, there needs to be claims adjusters.
 While ultimately there is no silver bullet (outside the handy personal contact) for finding work, understanding the employment landscape will go a long way towards helping you land a job.

-There are several useful adjusting firm directories and social networks that keep you apprised of adjuster job listings.
-Adjusting firms maintain deployment rosters of qualified adjusters who are eligible for being put to work in the event of a catastrophe.
-A new independent adjuster should aspire to join as many rosters as possible.
+Start by referencing our Independent Adjusting Firm Directory for contact and background details on employers.
+Independent adjusting firms maintain deployment “rosters” of qualified adjusters who are eligible for being put to work in the event of a catastrophe.
+A new independent adjuster should join as many rosters as possible.
 The ultimate goal is to have a steady stream of invitations to work which can be accepted or declined at your discretion.
 Remember, you are your own boss!